 Community Cafes offer a nutritious meal in a social setting where participants can gather, eat well, have fun and discover additional resources in their area.
 Anonymous donations are requested but not required.
 Menus are developed monthly to meet 1/3 of the daily Dietary Reference Intake for seniors and include special events, ethnic themes and traditional favorites along with low fat milk, whole grain breads and plenty of fruits and vegetables.
 Meals are excellent for people with common conditions such as diabetes or heart disease.
 Group nutrition education is offered quarterly at each congregate meal site.
 Please contact the café in your area for specific serving times and to make reservations.

-For a list of Community Cafes in eastern Connecticut contact Alison Dvorak at ext.
-115.
+For a list of Community Cafes in eastern Connecticut contact Kathy Chase at 860-383-1536.

 Meals on Wheels

 Home delivered meals are provided to seniors who cannot leave their home on a regular basis.
 Meals are typically delivered hot as a midday meal with an additional cold meal for the evening when necessary.
 The daily contact with friendly and specially trained drivers is a tremendous additional benefit, providing “More than just a Meal”.
 Meals are federally funded but donations are requested.
 Each meal provides 1/3 of the daily Dietary Reference Intake for seniors with an overall plan well suited for low sodium, cardiac, diabetes and other medical concerns.

 Home delivered meal recipients are visited by our Registered Dietitian annually for an individualized in-home assessment with education and counseling as needed.
 This is also an opportunity to provide access to other potential service needs so that the homebound client has similar access to services offered through our offices and local senior centers.

 Thames Valley Council for Community Action, Inc. (TVCCA):